dead-end/nuzzle/README.md

 -  If  more  than 4 adjacent blocks exist, then they are removed from the game.
 For each removed block you get one point for your score.

-Nuzzle uses the following directory to store its data:

-$HOME/.nuzzle/

 ![Example](res/nuzzle-example.gif)

 # Installation